 In 2017, the four of us – Darren, Jamie, David and myself – vowed to stay together and although we split at times in the race we managed to regroup just before Sparta.

-Last year was, of course, Storm Zorba.
-I was well up timewise by the mountain, but the constant rain, wind and a real chill stopped me from doing the time I’d set myself… Fut I did cross the finish with my twin daughters Martha and Gracie and their half-Greek cousins, Nikitas and Alexis….
+2018 was, of course, Storm Zorba.
+I was well up timewise by the mountain, but the constant rain, wind and a real chill stopped me from doing the time I’d set myself… But I did cross the finish with my twin daughters Martha and Gracie and their half-Greek cousins, Nikitas and Alexis….
 That was as special as the finish gets, despite the trees in Sparta being bent double by the wind.

 What tip would you pass on to those taking part for the first time?

-Joking aside, it is the greatest race on earth, and aside from getting married and having kids, nothing beats that last run up to the stature of Leonidas.
-Enjoy it – and thank God you have the opportunity to do it.
+It’s the greatest race on earth, and aside from getting married and having kids, nothing beats that last run up to the stature of Leonidas.
+Enjoy it – and thank the Gods you have the opportunity to do it.
 Even if this year is Covid tainted, it will still be amazing.

 What are you looking forward to at the Spartathlon race?